lechnerc77/myNewsWrap/episodes/season2/episode127.md

 We always want to learn, so here are some links to some interesting learning resources and upcoming events:

-* [Building a RESTful API with Actix Web and Diesel for Persistent Data Storage](https://blog.ediri.io/building-a-restful-api-with-actix-web-and-diesel-for-persistent-data-storage) by Engin Diri - Attention Engin has a lot more blog posts around learning rust on his site, so check out his blog on [https://blog.ediri.io/](https://blog.ediri.io/)
+* [Building a RESTful API with Actix Web and Diesel for Persistent Data Storage](https://blog.ediri.io/building-a-restful-api-with-actix-web-and-diesel-for-persistent-data-storage) by Engin Diri - Attention Engin has a lot more blog posts around learning Rust on his site, so check out his blog on [https://blog.ediri.io/](https://blog.ediri.io/)
 * [Chaos Engineering with Azure Chaos Studio pt.
 1](https://www.youtube.com/live/mN3Luc3eYlc?feature=share) by Philip Welz

 ## Golo's Corner